OpenDAoC/OpenDAoC-Core/README.md

 After installing MariaDB, you should also notice it installed a program called HeidiSQL, which you'll need to use for this section.

 1. Launch the Terminal and type `sudo mysql -u root opendaoc < ~/path/to/DummyDB.sql`.
 This copies the file's contents to the `opendaoc` database.
-2. To check that the import was successful, enter `sudo mysql -u root`.
+2. To check that the import was successful, enter `sudo mysql -u root -p`.
 This launches the MariaDB Client.
-3. `use opendaoc;`
+3. `USE opendaoc;`
-4. `show tables`
+4. `SHOW TABLES;`

 This should list multiple tables, which indicates the import was successful.